cscart/docs/en/user_guide/addons/landing_pages_from_tilda/index.rst

 Installation and Configuration
 ==============================

-Install the add-on just like any other add-on.
+Install the add-on just :doc:`like any other add-on </user_guide/addons/1manage_addons>`.
 Click on the name of the installed add-on to open its settings:

 **Public API key**, **Secret API key.** Use the keys from your personal Tilda account to connect Tilda to CS-Cart.